Workflow States: General Information

 You define and configure states of a workflow when you are defining a new workflow or customizing an existing workflow.

-Currently, the workflow engine supports only state-identifying fields of the String type that have a predefined set of allowed values.
+Currently, the workflow engine supports only state-identifying fields of the String type that have a predefined set of values.
 The values of the state-identifying field are usually defined in the PXStringList attribute.
 To define the state-identifying field, you need to call the StateIdentifierIs method for the new screen configuration and provide the field as the parameter.
-For details, see Step 3: Overriding the Configure Method.
+For details, see Step 3: Overriding the Configure Method of the Screen Configuration: To Prepare a Screen Configuration for a Form Without a Predefined Workflow activity.

-To define the set of states, you сall the WithFlowStates method in the lambda expression specified for the AddDefaultFlow method and provide the set of states in the parameter, as the following code shows.
-You define each state by calling the Add method and specifying the state-identifier string as a generic parameter.
-As a parameter of the Add method, you specify a lambda expression where you can configure the state.
+To define the set of workflow states, you call the WithFlowStates method in the lambda expression specified for the AddDefaultFlow method and provide the set of workflow states in the parameter, as the following code shows.
+You define each workflow state by calling the Add method and specifying the state-identifier string as a generic parameter.
+As a parameter of the Add method, you specify a lambda expression where you can configure the workflow state.

 context.AddScreenConfigurationFor(screen =>